family/connectkit/examples/cra/README.md

 This is a simple example of how to implement ConnectKit with [Create React App](https://github.com/facebook/create-react-app) in TypeScript.

-- If you'd like to look at an example online, try this [CodeSandbox](https://codesandbox.io/s/5rhqm0?file=/README.md)
-- Or you want to run the example locally have a look at the [instructions in the main README](https://github.com/family-dev/connectkit/blob/main/README.md#running-examples-locally)
+- If you want to run the example locally have a look at the [instructions in the main README](https://github.com/family-dev/connectkit/blob/main/README.md#running-examples-locally)